usernameHed/Philae/README.md

 - the extremity of the disk top or bottom
 - inside the disk top or bottom

 Then I need to apply gravity force from multiple target.
-For design purpose, the closest primitive apply always the same force X.
+I call them **Attractors** For design purpose, the closest **Attractors** apply always the same force X.
-Then the other primitive farest from the player will apply there own force, divided by a ratio from the distance.
+Then the other **Attractors** farest from the player will apply there own force, divided by a ratio from the distance.
 <br>
 Farest the primitive is from the other, less the force will be applied
 <br>